erroronline1/caro/readme.md

     * can manage users
 * Application admin
     * full access
+    * can add and modify other users timesheet entries
     * default user CARO App has this permission.
 Use it to implement new users.
 Change default token immidiately and store it in a safe place!

 Permissions of QMO and CEO do hardly differ, but are necessary being assigned to have a reliable alert on submission of a new form.